 Oh, we know: Things can get a little untidy at home.
 We partnered with Miele to show you how to approach your cleaning in a bite-sized way that will make your life feel a touch less hectic (and a whole lot neater)—and which tools you'll need around to help you do it.

-The whirlwind of life gets the better of even a “tidy person”—myself included.
-Despite my well-intentioned cleanliness, I sometimes find myself coming home to piles of clothes (the aftermath of never being able to decide what to wear in the morning) and a general state of domestic disarray.
+The whirlwind of life gets the better of even the most tidy person (myself included).
+Despite my good intentions to keep everything organized, I sometimes find myself coming home to piles of clothes (the aftermath of never being able to decide what to wear in the morning) and a general state of domestic disarray.

 Being faced with such a mess can be an intimidating task, so when tackling it, your first step should be a reality check: Don’t expect yourself to clear out all the clutter in your house from top to bottom Mary Poppins–style in one go.
-(Sure, Marie Kondo recommends an all-in-one cleaning marathon, which might be good in theory, but who has time for that?)
+(Sure, Marie Kondo recommends an all-in-one decluttering marathon, which might be good in theory, but who has time for that?)

-Given that you’ll need to tidy, dust, and vacuum, tackling these can take up a little bit more of your time.
+Given that you’ll need to declutter, dust, and vacuum, tackling these can take up a little bit more of your time.
 So make it less of a chore by queueing up that podcast you’ve been meaning to listen to or that favorite 80s pop album that always lifts your spirits (no judgement here).
 You can also pick one part of each room to tackle at a time, like organizing the all the electric chords and wire cables in your living room one day, and cleaning out a junk drawer in your bedroom the next.

 No matter which way you go about it, you'll probably want to make sure you've got a clean slate first.
-The secret to making this task a breeze is to get well-acquainted with your vacuum brush attachments.
+The secret to this is getting well-acquainted with your vacuum brush attachments.
 Using the wrong attachment for the wrong task is kind of like trying to apply eye shadow with your hairbrush.

-And then there's the dreaded closet.
-This is another case of not doing everything at once.
-Instead, allocate 15 minutes each evening to do one thing—it could be folding your sweaters, organizing your shoes, or switching out warm-weather clothes for your fall staples (RIP, summer).
 My favorite rule for keeping my closet from overflowing?
-Every time I buy something new, I have to give an old item that I haven’t worn in forever to the Goodwill.
+Every time I buy something new, I have to donate an old item that I haven’t worn in forever.
 It works like a charm and keeps me ruthless, not only when it comes to parting with old clothes, but also when buying new ones.

 When you’re done, reward yourself for your hard work (and all the time you’ve saved your future self with all this super-organized cleaning).
 Rosé and Netflix, anyone?